lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Deyner** _(28-Oct-18 03:36 PM)_

-> Dude’s it’s a easy fix
+> Dude's it's a easy fix
 > does some engineering kajiggering
 > Boom good as new